Powered by MOMENTUM MEDIA

 Furthermore, catch-up concessional contributions declined slightly in FY24 which could be attributed to cost-of-living pressures, leaving members with less disposable income to make these contributions.

-Peter Burgess, CEO of the SMSF Association, said the spike in NCCs for the older age bracket is possibly due to the legislation changes which have occurred over the past two years, including the change in the work test.
+Peter Burgess, CEO of the SMSF Association, said the spike in NCCs for the older age bracket is possibly due to legislation changes over the past two years, including the change in the work test.

 “There have been some opportunities now for the older generations to make those contributions that they perhaps haven't had in the past,” he said.